-2.37 Any other issues and Suggestions.
+2.39 Any other issues and Suggestions.

 - 1. The prescribed rate of cooking cost is not consistent with the prevailing market price of essential commodities.
 Revision and suitable enhancement may be considered. - 2.
 Introduction of MDM in class IX and X may be considered. - 3.
 Construction of a separate dining hall in each and every school may be considered for the Mid-day Meal takers to ensure a safe and clean place. - 4.
-Remuneration to the Cook-cum-helpers may be paid for 12 months instead of 10 months in a financial year.
-It is also proposed to enhance the remuneration additional Rs.
-500/- per cook month. - 5.
+Remuneration to the Cook-cum-helpers may be paid for 12 months instead of 10 months in a financial year. - 5.
 Transporting meals from cluster kitchens to the school premises is a problem So fund may be allowed. - 6.
-Rs.
-5,000/- for kitchen devices is inadequate for schools with higher enrolment the amount may be enhanced accordingly.

-7. Initial installation charges for LPG connection need to be considered.
+Initial installation charges for LPG connection need to be considered.